gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 EXPOSE 8080
 ```

-TODO elaborate on these instructions.
+Based on these instructions, Docker will be able to create your image based on another image, `openjdk:8-jre-alpine`, copy a JAR file from your output directory to the new image, prepare the Java runtime to run your application and set it to listen on port 8080.

-## Copy jar to docker build dir
+## Copy JAR file to Docker build directory
-When we build our Docker image, it will need to contain a JAR file with our application and all its dependencies.
-To make this file available, create a task that copies the assembled JAR file into `build/docker`:
+When we get to build our Docker image, it will need to contain a JAR file with our application and all its dependencies.
+To make this file available, add a task that copies the assembled JAR file into `build/docker`:

 ```gradle
 task syncJar(type: Copy) {